ashbymichael/News/6f9b54e7-cbc0-406a-aa1b-36db36c177bc/teaser.md

 Builder?
 Hacker?
 Maker?
-Make School invites you to join 200 hackers at [Make Hacks](http://bit.ly/1Nv5TAj)  on November 14-15!
+Make School invites you to join 200 hackers at Make Hacks II on November 14-15!